Foods with folic acid

 - Fortified breakfast cereals and enriched grain products

-One cup of orange juice provides half the RDA for folate, underscoring how easy a nutrient it is to consume.
-Food processing destroys 50 percent to 90 percent of the folate in foods, as it is very susceptible to heat.
-It is really important to eat raw foods and lightly cooked vegetables as they retain their nutrient value the best when cooked minimally in water -- through steaming, stir-frying, or microwaving.
+One cup (8oz) of orange juice provides half the RDA for folate, underscoring how easy a nutrient it is to consume.
+Keep in mind that processing food destroys 50 percent to 90 percent of the folate, as it is very susceptible to heat.
+It is really important to eat raw foods and lightly cooked vegetables as they retain their nutrient value the best when cooked minimally in water — through steaming, stir-frying, or microwaving.
 Because folic acid is so important during pregnancy, some pregnant women take a multivitamin or supplement with folic acid.
-However, taking too much folic acid could mask a vitamin B-12 deficiency, which could be dangerous, meaning that pregnant women should discuss their diet and whether they need folic acid supplementation with their health care provider.
+However, taking too much folic acid could mask a vitamin B-12 deficiency, which could be dangerous, meaning that pregnant women should discuss their diet, whether they need folic acid supplementation, and the best potential sources of folic acid for their situation with a health care provider.

 Hope this helps you fill your plate with folate!